Smol Slime

 - Git Client

-- Programmer (Inside nRF Connect; needed for Nordic and eByte Dongles only)
+- Programmer (for flashing Nordic and eByte Dongles only)

-- Serial Terminal (Inside nRF Connect; recommended to send commands to your Receiver/Trackers)
+- Serial Terminal (for sending commands to your Receiver/Trackers, see alternatives)

 - SlimeVR Server